STORY KILLER PUBLISHING

 PATRICK CIRILLO

 Patrick Cirillo is an author and acclaimed screenwriter who has been writing long-form stories since he arrived in Los Angeles at age 23 to take his shot at Hollywood.
-He has three published novels and four major motion pictures to his credit, along with numerous spec sales and assignments.
+He has three published novels, one nonfiction book, and four major motion pictures to his credit, along with numerous spec sales and screenwriting assignments.

 Be sure to check the box